MI 6 HQ, London, England, UK Present Day.

 Some wore jewels, others wore crowns, but not one of them held an ounce of royal blood within their veins, nor had they toiled in the deep-sea mines to gain their bounty.

 “Careful now, we would not want my father catching wind of your wayward words.”
-His presence made her shiver, the sound of his voice causing the goose pimples to spring up across her tattooed flesh; and it wasn’t joy that brought on these sudden feeling, but fear.
+His presence made her shiver, the sound of his voice causing the goose pimples to spring up across her tattooed flesh, and it wasn’t joy that brought on these sudden feelings, but fear.

-“I find it funny, really...”
+“I find it funny...”
 He paused a moment.